Central banks around the world are building digital currencies. But they are not all solving the same problem.

 What Europe Is Actually Building

 The ECB’s own framing is careful.
 A digital euro would be a digital form of central bank money for everyday payments, available across the euro area, designed to complement cash rather than replace it.
-And crucially, the current model does not imagine citizens opening retail accounts directly with the ECB.
-Distribution would run through supervised intermediaries — banks and payment service providers — which would remain the customer-facing layer.
+The current model does not imagine citizens opening accounts directly with the ECB.
+Distribution would run through supervised intermediaries, banks and payment service providers, which would remain the customer-facing layer.

 Why Banks Sit at the Centre of the Debate

 Retail deposits are one of the foundations of commercial banking.
 They help fund lending, support liquidity, and anchor the customer relationship.
-A retail CBDC introduces a new form of money that could compete with those deposits — especially if consumers see central bank money as safer in times of stress.
+A retail CBDC introduces a new form of money that could compete with those deposits, particularly if consumers see central bank money as safer in times of stress.

 How It Compares With Other Models